JTC191/food-delivery-app/README.md

 You can create your own test users or edit the seeding logic in `Assignment2.SQL`.

-Alternatively, admin account details for one admin are provided below:
+Alternatively, an admin account details are provided below:

 username: admin